What heating options are available off the grid?

 Solid fuel heating and biomass

 Solid fuel heating can range from simple open fires and stoves – useful as secondary heating - to more sophisticated biomass boilers that heat radiators and run on specially-prepared pellets.
-This latter type is usually considered to be a form of renewable heating and is often fitted as a replacement to a liquid fuel or gas-fired boiler, although running costs may be higher.
+This latter type is usually considered to be a form of renewable heating and is often fitted as a replacement to a liquid fuel or gas-fired boiler.
 Biomass boilers tend to be large appliances and their fuel can also take up a lot of space, so they are best suited to larger properties.
 An automatic fuel feed, such as an auger, is also required unless you are happy to undertake the refuelling task yourself.
 By contrast, room heating using an open fire or stove is a great way to supplement an existing central heating system, and nothing quite beats the pleasures of a real fire.

 Solar thermal is a fully renewable heating system.
 Panels are usually sited on a south-facing roof and use the sun’s heat to warm water.
 In Britain, solar thermal water heating isn’t suitable for use as a stand-alone system, but it’s a great way to pre-heat water.
 This helps to save fuel costs and reduce your carbon emissions.
 This water warming capability is particularly useful in the summer because it avoids the need to use your main heating system or an electric immersion heater whilst room heating is not required.